epita-cs2/OpenSK--Makerdiary/docs/install.md

 Processing triggers for kali-menu (2021.2.3) ...
 ```
 ### Installing nrfutil
-If you face an error during the above installation, proceed by the following command:
+If you face an error while using `pip3 install nrfutil`, proceed by the following command:
 ```shell
 pip3 install nrfutil --user
 ```
-Otherwise use:

 ```shell
 $ pip3 install nrfutil
 /usr/lib/python3/dist-packages/secretstorage/dhcrypto.py:15: CryptographyDeprecationWarning: int_from_bytes is deprecated, use int.from_bytes instead